 (a) Establishment and purpose

-In 1973, the Judicial Council of California and the California Judges Association created the Center for Judicial Education and Research (CJER), which subsequently became the Education Division of the Administrative Office of the Courts.
+In 1973, the Judicial Council of California and the California Judges Association created the Center for Judicial Education and Research (CJER).
 The Governing Committee of CJER was made an advisory committee to the council in 1993 through the adoption of former rule 1029.
 In 2001, the rule that specifies the CJER Governing Committee's duties was made consistent with the rules pertaining to other Judicial Council advisory committees, but it continues to acknowledge the historic participation of the California Judges Association.

 (b) Area of focus

 The committee makes recommendations to the council for improving the administration of justice through comprehensive and quality education and training for judicial officers and other judicial branch personnel.

 (Subd (b) relettered and amended effective December 18, 2001; adopted as subd (a).)